pbek/QOwnNotes/webpage/src/blog/2021-08-25-Use-workspaces-to-manage-different-kayouts-of-the-user-interface.md

 ---
-title: Workspaces to manage different layouts of the user interface
+title: Use workspaces to manage different layouts of the user interface
 description: You can use workspaces to manage different user interfaces in QOwnNotes.
 image: /assets/img/qownnotes-media-hUmrsr.png
 date: 2021-08-25
 order: 20210825000001
 ---

-# Workspaces to manage different layouts of the user interface
+# Use workspaces to manage different layouts of the user interface

 <BlogDate v-bind:fm="$frontmatter" />